Steve Hansard

-Steve Hansard (born 28 August 1953) is an Australian former rugby league footballer who played in the 1970s and 1980s.
+Stephen Charles Hansard (born 28 August 1953) is an Australian former rugby league footballer who played in the 1970s and 1980s.

 Playing career

 Hansard was a halfback and five-eighth with the Newtown club and Cronulla-Sutherland Sharks in the 1970s.
 He played halfback for the Sharks in the 1978 Grand Final & 1978 Grand Final replay.
 A whole-hearted player, Steve Hansard retired from first grade football at the conclusion of the 1981 NSWRFL season.